PeterMortensen/Edit_Overflow/README.md

 ### Special characters

-Symbols for degrees, micro, ohm,
+Symbols for degrees, micro, ohm, etc.

 Is in menu *Text*.